Our Story

 Co-Founder & Publisher

-Russ has spent his career in Las Vegas media — building publications, audiences, and infrastructure from scratch in a market that most people underestimate.
-He has sharp editorial instincts honed over years of knowing what valley residents actually want to read, and deep enough roots here to know the difference between the city tourists see and the one 2.3 million people live in every day.
+Russ brings 25 years of Silicon Valley experience and over 15 years in Las Vegas media to the project, building publications, audiences, and infrastructure in a market most people underestimate.
+He has sharp editorial instincts honed over years of knowing what valley residents actually want to read, and roots deep enough to know the difference between the city tourists see and the one 2.3 million people live in every day.

 📰